nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 # Review of Existing work
-LINK here.

-# Alpha Phase
+Brief summaries of the [Existing systems reviews]({% link digital-health-check/existing-reviews/existing-review-summary.md%}) can be read in more details.

-### Alpha Areas Identified
+# Technical Areas Identified
-Areas for alpha investigation and development.

 | Area No | Area to investigate                               | Summary of Now                                           | Ideal Situation                                                                                                                                                                                              | Summary of hoped aplha outcome / Delta                                             |
 | ------- | ------------------------------------------------- | -------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------- |